-Find a pattern in x and replace with the replacement text;
+- Find a pattern in x and replace it with the replacement text.

-If fixed = T then a pattern is a text string.
+- If fixed = TRUE, then a pattern is a text string.

 Concatenate strings after using sep string to separate them.

-In R, we use to store strings in a character vector.
+In R, we store strings in a character vector.
 We can create strings with a single quote/ double quote.

 We use an as.character function that converts arguments to a character type.

-The class(Y) returns character as 20 is stored as a character in above code.
+The class(Y) returns character as 20 and is stored as a character in the above code.

-The paste function is used to join two strings.
+In order to join the two strings (also known as concatenation), we make use of the paste function.
 It is one of the most important strings manipulation task.
-Every analyst performs it almost daily to structure data.
+Every analyst performs it almost daily to structure the data.

 paste (objects, sep = " ", collapse = NULL)

-Suppose the value is being stored infraction and you need to convert it to percent.
-The sprintf is used to perform C-style string formatting.
+Suppose the value is stored in fraction and you need to convert it to percentage.
+In order to format our string in a C-style, sprintf function is used.

 The keyword fmt denotes string format.
-The format starts with the symbol % followed by numbers and letters.
+The numbers and letters in the format start with the % symbol.

 Replace Substring – substr(x, starting position, end position) = Value

-The nchar function is being used to compute the length of a character value.
+The nchar function is used to compute the length of a character value.